 In 1987, for example, Latin missionaries numbered approximately 1,350, according to Latin America Mission statistics.
 Today, that number is in excess of 16,000, perhaps evenly divided between those working in Latin America and those working outside the region, in areas as far afield and often difficult for North Americans to reach as Russia, Africa, and the Muslim world.
 Current trends show no signs of slowing, lending a powerful and uniquely Latin American voice to the global missions movement.

 It’s just one more example of how the world is changing rapidly.
 As the Cardinals convene in Rome to choose a new Pope, this will be an important and relevant point to consider.

-Eric Farnsworth is vice-president of the Council of the
+Eric Farnsworth is vice president of the Americas Society and Council of the Americas in Washington, DC.

 Guatemala City, Guatemala